medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/2-data-deal.md

 }
 ```

-When deal is deactivated, all the remained budget is refunded to the consumer's account.
+When a deal is deactivated, all ramining budget is refunded to the data consumer's account.
-After deal is deactivated, no providers can provide their data to this deal, and the status of the deal would be `DEAL_STATUS_INACTIVE`.
+After the deal is deactivated, data providers cannot provide their data to this deal, and the status of the deal changes to `DEAL_STATUS_INACTIVE`.

 ## Backwards Compatibility